 Since its produced using oil, polyester is not a sustainable material.
 To produce polyester requires a huge amount of energy.

 However, polyester is so popular because of some really good qualities.
-It is a good insulating material and widely used in winter jackets.
+It is a good insulating material and is widely used in winter jackets.

 It is also very resistant so it is preferred in sports clothes which we all know need durable materials.

-What is very important is the fact that when it is of good quality, polyester can be a great material.
+What is very important is the fact that when it is of good quality, polyester can be great material.

 3. Is 100% Polyester Fabric Good for Running?